East Holmes Academy: Offer to forfeit against integrated opponent

 In the second controversy, EHA offered to forfeit a football game because the other school had a black player.
 The other school, Heritage Academy, was the first school in the MPSA north central AA conference to add a black player when it recruited running back Scott Fuller to transfer schools during the 1989 football season.
 EHA claimed that its offer to forfeit the game was due to injuries, not race.
 The EHA headmaster told The Clarion-Ledger "If we don't [play] it won't be because of that black."
 Many rejected EHA's claims as untruthful, with the Heritage Academy coach calling the claims "a bunch of bull."

 The Clarion Ledger reported that the decision to forfeit had been made by the whole board of directors.
 The headmaster, Frank Drake, declined to comment on motivation of the board's decision, saying that "sometimes decisions are nobody's business."
 The president of the MPSA said that if EHA violated the association's anti-discrimination policy, EHA would be expelled.

 In a 1990 retrospective interview, EHA board member Joe McClellan acknowledged that race was the motivation for the offer to forfeit.
 McClellan claimed that Heritage Academy "has a reputation for recruiting blacks", so the EHA board felt that it "had to say something."
 McClellan explained that the EHA board did not "hate blacks" and commented that "integration has only been around a few decades.
 Were our forefathers so wrong?"

 After EHA announced its decision, seven players and two board members resigned.
 One former player told the Chicago Tribune that the EHA coach had told the team "we didn't want to play Heritage because we didn't want to advertise that blacks could come to the school."
-One of the board members who left, Frank Janous, told the Carion-Ledger "I just felt a bad decision was being made, and I didn't want to be part of it."
+One of the board members who left, Frank Janous, told the Clarion-Ledger "I just felt a bad decision was being made, and I didn't want to be part of it."

 EHA ultimately reconsidered its decision to forfeit and visited Heritage Academy to play the game on October 20, 1989.
 EHA lost the game 7–0.